RFM Corporation: Corporate social responsibility

 RFM Foundation Inc. is the social development arm of the company.
 Among its notable projects are the Ten Outstanding Students of the Philippines and Project Pagsulong.

 The Ten Outstanding Students of the Philippines seeks to honor students who made excellent academic performances and their contributions to society.

-Project Pagsulong invites young Filipinos form a team and come up with innovative business ideas good enough to stand against proposals from other teams, as well as viable enough to provide real-life solutions for alleviating poverty.
+Project Pagsulong invites young Filipinos to form a team and come up with innovative business ideas good enough to stand against proposals from other teams, as well as viable enough to provide real-life solutions for alleviating poverty.